 Content is created primarily for digital marketing.
 Just like water takes the shape of its container, writing must mold itself to the medium.
 The tone, tenor, style, and length of the written piece must change based on where it will appear.
 Here are some classic content writing examples:

 - Scriptwriting for videos

 - E-commerce product description

 - How to guides

 We have already established that content is the key marketing tool for any organization in today’s world.
 What, when, and who to write for is defined by an organization’s marketing strategy.
 Organizations or individuals setting out to make their mark must ensure that their content is customer-centric.
 This calls for a deep understanding of customer behavior, both online and offline.
-Brands have moved away from talking about what they can do for their customers; instead, they speak about what the customer would like to hear within the context of their brand.
-In the highly competitive online space, content must not just be interesting but also unusual in order to retain customer interest.
-The challenge is to do so consistently.
+Brands have moved away from talking about what they can do for their customers.
+Instead, they speak about what the customer would like to hear within the context of their brand.
+In the highly competitive online space, content must be interesting and unusual to retain customer interest.
+The challenge is to create such content consistently.

 So, in short, organizations need to tune themselves to their customers’ frequency.
-They must clearly define their audience and create content suitable for this target segment.
-If customers find their content interesting, they will stay on, interact with the brand and maybe even share it with their friends.
-It is important, therefore, to write honest and clearly targeted content.
+They must clearly define their audience and create suitable content for this target segment.
+If customers find their content interesting, they will stay tuned, interact with the brand, and maybe even share it with their friends.
+Therefore, it is important to write honest and targeted content.

-Here is a closer look at three Indian brands that seem to have got their content marketing formula right.
+Here is a closer look at a few brands that seem to have got their content marketing formula right.
 They have a massive social media presence.
-They have a signature content style and have consistently maintained this style, which has resulted in their large social media following.
+They have a signature content style and have consistently maintained it through the years.
+This has resulted in their large social media following.
 Safe to say, they seem to have honed the art of creating content that connects with their customers.